opardo/KPIsHealth/README.md

 Carlos Omar Pardo Gomez (cop2108@columbia.edu)

+## Legal Rights

+The intellectual property of this code is entirely owned by [Kantar Millward Brown (Mexico)] (http://www.millwardbrown.com/mb-global/get-in-touch/office-locations/mexico) and cannot be exploited for any commercial purpose without their consent.
+Here it is presented just for educational reasons.

 ## Overview

 Shiny app, useful to monitor the actual trend of a brand's KPIs, when they are estimated from survey data.